 I think that this is the part that most people panic about when it comes to safe home canning.
 Did my jars seal?
 Are they safe for my family to eat?
 How can I be sure?

-The scary thing is that the worst problem that can come from canning (botulism) is unable to been seen or smelled.
+The scary thing and that which is the worst problem that can come from canning (botulism) is unable to been seen or smelled.
 So what can we do about it?

-First of all, and this is the biggest thing…make sure you following the canning directions to the T. Make sure that you boil or cook your canned foods for the correct amount of time and the correct amount of pressure (if you are pressure canning).
-Make sure that during the time of cooking that your canner stays up to the correct pressure (or keeps boiling if you are water bathing) for the entire time you are processing.
+First of all, and this is the biggest thing…make sure you follow the canning directions to the letter.
+You need to boil or cook your canned foods for the correct amount of time and the correct amount of pressure (if you are pressure canning).
+And be sure that during the time of cooking that your canner stays up to the correct pressure (or keeps boiling if you are water bathing) for the entire time you are processing.

-Once you have the cooking part down you shouldn’t have much to worry about.
+Once you have the basic pressure canning or water bath canning part down you shouldn’t have much to worry about.
 But do you know how to properly test a seal on a jar?
 Here are some things to look for…

 Note: Don’t test canned foods until they are completely cooled and you’ve given them several hours to seal!
 Doing so might create a false seal and unsafe food.